Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis: Introduction

 Note that in classical data networks, stability is widely used to investigate protocols for data routing and resource allocation \cite{TasEph:92, NeeModRoh:05,Tass:93}.
 These studies cannot be directly applied to quantum networks because entanglement swapping involve two interfaces, whereas data transmission in classical data networks normally involves one link.
 Moreover, entanglement generated through quantum channels can be stored to satisfy future entanglement requests whereas in classical networks, data have to arrive first and then get transmitted through channels.
 Though these fundamental differences precludes our directly applying existing results in classical networks, the mathematical tools, such as Lyapunov drift analysis, used to obtain them are useful for the analysis of the entanglement swapping protocols in a quantum switch.
-With different Lyapunov functions tailored for the quantum switch, we can develop several protocols that can stabilize the switch.
+With different Lyapunov functions tailored for the quantum switch, we can develop several protocols that not only stabilize the switch, but also achieve zero average latency.
 The key contributions of this manuscript are as follows: \begin{itemize} \item We determine the capacity region for the entanglement rates.
-In particular, we show that if the entanglement rates are outside of this region, no entanglement swapping protocol can stabilize the switch. \item For any entanglement rates being an interior point of the capacity region, we develop stationary protocols and maxweight protocols that can stabilize the switch. \item With mild assumptions, we develop a family of protocols, referred to as on-demand protocols, that can stabilize the switch.
-These protocols are computationally efficient and do not require statistical knowledge of the entanglement requests and the quantum channels. \item We evaluate the proposed protocols with a quantum network discrete event simulator.
+In particular, we show that if the entanglement rates are outside of this region, no entanglement swapping protocol can stabilize the switch. \item For any entanglement rates being an interior point of the capacity region, we develop stationary protocols that can stabilize the switch. \item We develop a family of protocols, referred to as on-demand protocols, that can stabilize the switch.
+These protocols are computationally efficient and do not require statistical knowledge of the entanglement requests and the quantum channels. \item We further show that the stationary protocols and on-demand protocols with virtual requests can achieve zero average latency.
+This means that almost all the requests can be served immediately when they arrive at the switch. \item We evaluate the proposed protocols with a quantum network discrete event simulator NetSquid.
 We compare the protocols according to the fidelity and latency.
 Moreover, we show the performance of the quantum switch with respect to different factors, such as the memory size, decoherence time, and entanglement swapping success probability.
 Such performance providers insight into the implementation of quantum switches in noisy intermediate-scale quantum (NISQ) era. \end{itemize}